efhai2408/Blog/CPE375-011_Seeed Studio XIAO nRF52840.md

 I guess many of us here are somewhat interested in AI and machine learning techs.
 This board was designed specifically for those tasks and IOT applications.
-For IOT applications, this board embedded with bluetooth module, and for ML&AI application, this board embedded with 2 useful sensor for those kind of tasks, the first one is Pulse Density Modulation (PDM) Digital Microphone that is useful in recording or voice recognition tasks, the second one is
+For IOT applications, this board embedded with bluetooth module, and for ML&AI application, this board embedded with 2 useful sensor for those kind of tasks, the first one is Pulse Density Modulation (PDM) Digital Microphone that is useful in recording or voice recognition tasks, the second one is LSM6DS3TR-C, an inertial measurement unit (IMU) sensor that is helpful in gesture recognition tasks.

 # Some interesting and Remarkable applications
 - Bluetooth Robot